ioBroker/ioBroker.scenes/README.md

 You can create a virtual group to control all shutters in living room.
 By writing 40% into a virtual group all shutters will be set to 40%.

-Additionally, you can define the behaviour for which value should be taken for the group if not all states of the group have the same value.
+Additionally, you can define the behavior for which value should be taken for the group if not all states of the group have the same value.

 You can provide following aggregations (available only in advanced mode):
 - `uncertain` - (default) - the value of the group will have text `uncertain`.